 The statistics are stark:

-844 million people in the world – one in nine – do not have clean water close to home
+785 million people in the world – around one in ten people – do not have clean water close to home.
+Those living without this everyday essential do not have an equal chance to be healthy, educated and financially secure.

-2.3 billion people in the world – almost one in three – do not have a decent toilet of their own.
+2 billion people in the world – one in four – do not have a decent toilet of their own.

 Your incredible support has enabled WaterAid to reach millions of people in some of the most hard to reach communities in the world.
 Installing taps and toilets is essential, but we need to do so much more to reach everyone, everywhere.
 Clean water, decent toilets and good hygiene change everything.
 Together we can get there within a generation.

-37 years ago a visionary group of water industry leaders, including Anglian Water, responded to the UN’s call for action to do something about the world water crisis.
+In 1981, a visionary group of water industry leaders including Anglian Water, responded to the UN’s call for action to do something about the world water crisis.

 Since then the UK water industry has remained at the heart of WaterAid, helping to make clean water, decent toilets and good hygiene normal for everyone, everywhere.